chohyunjae163/pikuma_physics_class/phy_note.md

 Different values of moment of inertia for different shapes
 Solid Circle : I = (r^2)/2 * m
 Solid Rectangle: I = (w^2 + h^2) /12 * m

+## Circle Collision
+if the distance between bodies a and b is less than the sum of the two radii, we have a collision!